 CVSS Vector: CVSS:3.1/AV:L/AC:L/PR:H/UI:N/S:C/C:H/I:H/A:H

-Description: Hardware allows activation of a test or debugs logic at runtime for some Intel(R) processors, which may allow an unauthenticated user to enable escalation of privilege via physical access.
+Description: Hardware allows activation of a test or debugs logic at runtime for some Intel(R) processors, which may allow an unauthenticated user to escalate privilege via physical access.

 CVSS Base Score: 7.1 High